mdejesus23/melnerdz-website/src/data/blogs/2026/01/javascript-data-types/index.md

   - frontend
   - tutorial
   - beginner
+faqs:
+  - question: What's the difference between null and undefined?
+    answer: undefined means a variable hasn't been assigned a value yet. null is an intentional assignment representing "no value."
+Use null when you explicitly want to indicate absence of a value.
+  - question: Why does typeof null return "object"?
+    answer: This is a bug from JavaScript's early days that can't be fixed due to backward compatibility.
+Always check for null explicitly using value === null.
+  - question: How do I check if a variable is an array?
+    answer: Use Array.isArray(variable).
+Don't use typeof because it returns "object" for arrays.
+  - question: What happens when I compare two objects?
+    answer: JavaScript compares them by reference, not by their content.
+Two objects with identical properties are not equal unless they reference the same object in memory.
+  - question: Should I use const for objects if they're mutable?
+    answer: Yes! const prevents reassignment of the variable, but you can still modify the object's properties.
+This is actually good practice - it prevents accidental reassignment while allowing property changes.
+  - question: How do I create a true copy of an object with nested properties?
+    answer: Use structuredClone() (modern browsers) or JSON.parse(JSON.stringify(obj)) for simple objects.
+For complex objects with functions, use a library like Lodash's _.cloneDeep().
+  - question: What's the difference between == and ===?
+    answer: "== does type coercion (converts types before comparing), while === checks both value and type.
+Always use === to avoid unexpected behavior."
 ---

 Imagine you're organizing items in your room.
 Some items are simple and can't be broken down further—like a pencil or a book.
 Others are containers that hold multiple items—like a backpack or a drawer.
 JavaScript data types work similarly: some are simple values (primitives), and others are containers that can hold complex data (non-primitives).